Passively Receiving Messages from the TronLink Plugin

 Overview

-If TronLink and the window.tron object are available, this event will always be emitted.
+If TronLink and the window.tron object are available, this event will be emitted once after the provider finishes initialization (it includes the case where the provider reconnects after a disconnect).

 Technical Specification